Skip to content

 import "highlight.js/styles/github-dark.css";

-To use a different highlighter, pass it through the rehypePlugins prop:
+To use a different highlighter, pass it through the rehypePlugins option:

 import { InkwellEditor } from "@railway/inkwell";